ChrisWhealy/wasm_sha256/docs/50-open-file.md

 ```

 The only flags that we need to specify are the base rights.
-Here we must switch on bit 2 for "read capability" and bit 3 for "seek capability", whech, when AND'ed together give 6.
+Here we must switch on bit 2 for "read capability" and bit 3 for "seek capability", which, when OR'ed together give 6.

-Assuming that we are allowed to open this file, we will get back a new file descript that can be saved as follows:
+Assuming that we are allowed to open this file, we will get back a new file descriptor that can be saved in a local variable as follows:

 ```wat
 ;; Pick up the file descriptor value